vedu-13/Codtech/README.md

 Finally, Documentation and Testing will be crucial steps.
 Detailed documentation will be written in a README file, explaining installation, configuration, and usage of the entire toolkit.
 Unit tests will be developed for individual functions within each module to ensure their correctness, and integration tests will verify that the main script correctly interacts with the modules.
 This comprehensive approach ensures the toolkit is well-documented, functional, and reliable for authorized penetration testing activities.

+        Task 4:BUILD A TOOL TO ENCRYPT AND DECRYPT FILES USING ADVANCED ALGORITHMS LIKE AES-256(ADVANCED ENCRYPTION & DECRYPTION TOOL).

+  The code you've selected creates a self-contained, secure tool for file encryption and decryption that runs entirely within a web browser.
+Its primary purpose is to allow a user to lock a file with a password (encryption) and unlock it later with the same password (decryption), without the file ever leaving their computer.

+  The user interface is built with HTML and styled using Tailwind CSS to be modern, clean, and user-friendly.
+It features a simple layout with an input for file selection, a field for a password, and two distinct buttons: "Encrypt" and "Decrypt."
+A status area provides real-time feedback on the process, confirming success or reporting errors.

+The core of the application's security lies in its use of the browser's built-in Web Crypto API, a powerful and standardized JavaScript library for performing cryptographic operations.
+The chosen algorithm is AES-256-GCM, which is a highly secure and widely respected industry standard.
+"AES-256" refers to the Advanced Encryption Standard with a 256-bit key, offering a very high level of security.
+The "GCM" (Galois/Counter Mode) part is significant as it not only encrypts the data but also provides authentication, ensuring the file has not been tampered with.

+For robust security, the application doesn't use your password directly as the encryption key.
+Instead, it employs a key derivation function called PBKDF2.
+This function takes the password, combines it with a static value called a "salt," and performs hundreds of thousands of computational "iterations."
+This process makes it extremely difficult for attackers to guess the password using brute-force methods.
+For each encryption, a unique, random Initialization Vector (IV) is generated and prepended to the encrypted file.
+This ensures that encrypting the same file with the same password multiple times will produce a different output each time, a critical feature for strong cryptography.
+When decrypting, the tool reads the IV, re-derives the key from the password, and reverses the process.
+If the password is incorrect or the file has been corrupted, the GCM authentication fails, and the decryption is safely aborted.